erikedin/Behavior.jl/docs/USAGE.md

 configuration Gherkin parsing.

 ## Step implementation suggestions
-ExecutableSpecifications can find scenario steps that do not have a corresponding step implementation, and suggest one.
+Behavior can find scenario steps that do not have a corresponding step implementation, and suggest one.
 For instance, if you have the feature

 ```Gherkin